 A more practical way to approach the subject of money

-When you take off the spiritual lens, you start to think more practically about improving finances:
+When you take off the spiritual lens and remember that money is physical, you start to think more practically about improving finances:

 - Be aware of your finances in detail.
 In fact, practice precision, diligence, and care in all money-related matters

 - Learn how to handle money/learn smart habits around money

 - Learn about banks, investing, credit, debt, and other worldly money matters